Chicago Skyline from the Bicycle Illinois Ending Location

 Road Hazards

-We will not be able to clean riding surfaces from such hazards as gravel patches, broken glass, or road kill before the start of our events.
-You will need to be aware of and watch out for these types of road hazards as you’re riding, especially gravel patches on turns.
+It is not possible to clean riding surfaces from such hazards as gravel patches, broken glass, or road kill before the start of our events.
+Please to be aware of and watch out for these types of road hazards as you're riding, especially gravel patches on turns.

-If there is a particularly nasty patch of broken glass or chunk of road kill or that you would like to see cleaned up please let us know and we will take care of it promptly.
+If there is a particularly large patch of broken glass or unpleasant road kill that you would like to see cleaned up please contact us and we will take care of it.

 P.O.
 Box 8454 • Chicago, IL 60680 • (877) TOUR-ILL [868-7455]